Leeds City Council are proposing 20mph zones throughout the Harewood Ward, click HERE for full details and to see which streets are affected.

-The table below lists live and planned traffic disruptions for the Parish.
+The table above lists live and planned traffic disruptions for the Parish.
 For real time, map based road work and licence information within the Leeds area, please visit:- www.roadworks.org

 If any residents are wondering what the traffic monitoring (ATCs) are recording around the Parish, Leeds City Council’s Traffic Management team has informed the Parish Council of the following.